-Other non-current assets comprise account receivables with extended payment terms and loans.
-Any revenue share associated with these receivables is presented as "Other non-current liabilities".
+Other non-current assets comprise accounts receivables with extended payment terms and loans.
+Any revenue share associated with these receivables is presented as Other non-current liabilities.

-None of the non-current receivables are due as per 31 December 2017.
+None of the non-current receivables are due as of 31 December 2018.

-TGS has interest bearing loans to E&P Holding AS and Skeie Energy AS.
-The two loans with a total value of gross USD 42.1 million (net to TGS of USD 29.4 million) are recognized at USD 0 million as of 31 December 2017 (31 December 2016: USD 0 million).
-One of the loans was written off as uncollectible in 2016.
+TGS has interest-bearing loans to E&P Holding AS and Skeie Energy AS.
+The two loans have a total value of gross USD 42.1 million (net to TGS of USD 29.4 million).
+The first of the loans has been fully reserved for and is recognized at USD 0 million as of 31 December 2018 (31 December 2017: USD 0 million).
+The second of these loans was written off as uncollectible in 2016.